EclipseFdn/planeteclipse.org/README.md

 # planeteclipse.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/planeteclipse.org) on March 14, 2022.

+---

 The [planeteclipse.org](https://planeteclipse.org) website is generated with [Planet Venus](https://github.com/rubys/venus).

 Planet Eclipse is a window into the world, work and lives of Eclipse hackers and contributors.